Updated for the 2026 Immigration Rules

 How many years do I need for ILR in the UK?

 As of June 2026, most routes require 5 years (Skilled Worker, Health and Care Worker, Spouse, Ancestry, BN(O)).
 Some allow 3 years (Global Talent accelerated, Innovator Founder).
-The 10-year Long Residence route under paragraph 276B requires 10 years in any combination of qualifying categories.
+The Long Residence route is governed by Appendix Long Residence and normally requires 10 years of qualifying lawful residence.
 The proposed 10-year “earned settlement” baseline is not yet law.

 Can I apply for ILR 28 days early?